ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #add-custom-resolver-location-options}

 RESOLVER_ID
-:   The ID of custom resolver.
+:   The ID of the custom resolver.

 --subnet
 :   The CRN of the subnet.

 --enabled
-:   Whether to enable the custom resolver location.
+:   Determines whether or not to enable the custom resolver location.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

 --output
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 #### Examples
 {: #add-custom-resolver-location-examples}

-Add a location in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.
+Add a location in the custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.

 ```sh
 ibmcloud dns custom-resolver-location-add f1aba936b94213e5b8dca0c0dbf1f9cc --subnet crn:v1:bluemix:public:is:us-south-1:a/01652b251c3ae2787110a995d8db0135::subnet:0716-b49ef064-0f89-4fb1-8212-135b12568f04 --enabled true -i "dns-demo"